-Built by Mark Bassett in Max, SAE Parametric Equaliser Training is a Technical Ear Training application designed to teach users to identify the centre frequency of a parametric equaliser applied to any imported audio files.
+Built by Dr Mark Bassett in Max, SAE Parametric Equaliser Training is a free, Mac-only Technical Ear Training application designed to teach users to identify the centre frequency of a parametric equaliser applied to any imported audio files.

 Version 2.0 features include: